IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 <br/>
 3] GlobalExceptionMiddleware assignments should be done at configuration.<br/>
 &emsp; After service starts, since system goes multithreading, do not change assignments.<br/>
-&emsp; Turkish proverb: While crossing the river, one does not switch horses...<br/>
 <br/>